mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He raised up and turned toward the darkness as if speaking to an invisible friend.

-	"Tell me, Doctor Kipnu um Heiko: Why would a magistrate send a doctor to Ulukoma in the midst of a global crisis?
+	"Tell me, Kipnu um Heiko: Why would a magistrate send a doctor to Ulukoma in the midst of a global crisis?
 Do you really think he values justice over sensibility?"

 	"How do you know about that?"